Magic Trick Patents: Everything You Need to Know

 That being said, in the United States, a magic trick can't be protected under copyright laws.
 There are a few things you can do to protect your tricks, though, and few magicians have been known to take advantage of them.
 This may be because these also offer relatively little protection in the event that another magician chooses to violate the ethical code and copy your work.
 Some of these things include:

 - Copyright elements such as staging, choreography, or dialogue that pertain to your trick

 - Patent specific devices used in your trick, but not the trick itself

 - Exercise your rights under Trade Dress Law

 - Take advantage of Trade Secret Law

 If you need help with magic trick patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.